stephenengland/bgg/README.md

 This will run both the collection processor (RabbitMQ based message queue) and the web server (express js)

+Then visit the site locally at http://localhost:7080/

+Changes made to the javascript/html should cause the browser to refresh the page.

 ## Listen/Test Process Collection Messages
 ```
 grunt collectionProcessor